Advance Care Planning

 To the well-organized mind, death is but the next great adventure.

 Having the Conversation

 One of the most productive ways to help patients as they approach the end of life is to encourage them to have a conversation with their loved ones about their preferences for treatment and end-of-life wishes.
-This conversation should include family members, friends, HCPs, and religious or spiritual leaders—anyone in the patient’s life and involved with their care.
+This conversation should include family members, friends, Health Care Providers, and religious or spiritual leaders—anyone in the patient’s life and involved with their care.
 In addition to promoting this conversation, you can enable it.
-FOR MORE

 Talking to Your Family and Loved Ones